King Charles reflects on his Dartmouth days as memories surface during speech

 King Charles delivered his address alongside Captain Andrew Bray during the Lord High Admiral’s Divisions at Britannia Royal Naval College in Dartmouth, marking a visit steeped in ceremony.

-The King arrived in Devon earlier in the day aboard the Royal Train, with the elegant carriages spotted near Totnes as he travelled via the South Devon Railway en route to Dartmouth.
+The King arrived in Devon during the day aboard the Royal Train, with the elegant carriages spotted near Totnes as he travelled via the South Devon Railway en route to Dartmouth.

 His arrival at the College’s Parade Ground was perfectly timed with a flypast by three DA20 Dassault Falcon training aircraft.